srinivas-nahak/food-frame-app/README.md

 ## Features
-- [x] Lets the user add their gender, height, weight, and age.
+- [x] Lets the user mark food as a favorite.
-- [x] Shows you your BMI along with a message
+- [x] Shows you different filters.
-- [x] Adapts the UI according to the screen size.

 ## License